Yangians, quantum loop algebras and abelian difference equations: The inverse functor

-For $u\notin\ol{D}+\eps a-\eta\N^\times$, define $\calG^\eta(u)\in GL(E^\eps)$ by
+For $u\notin\ol{D}+\eps a-\eta\nN$, define $\calG^\eta(u)\in GL(E^\eps)$ by

 Note that this is well--defined by (i), Lemma \ref{le:lin indep} and the fact that $D$ is non--congruent.
-Since the \rhs is a meromorphic function of $u\in\C$\comment{say this follows from Plemelj formula}, and lies in $E^\eps$ for $u\notin\ol{D}+\eps a-\eta\N^\times$, it lies in $E^\eps$ for all $u$.
+Since the \rhs is a meromorphic function of $u\in\C$, and lies in $E^\eps$ for $u\notin\ol{D}+\eps a-\eta\nN$, it lies in $E^\eps$ for all $u$.

 It is clear that $\calG^\eta(u)$ are invertible and holomorphic for $\Re(\pm u)\gg 0$, and that $\calG^+(u)^{-1}\calG^-(u)=\left.\Ad (\Psi_i(\Exp{u}))\right|_{E^\eps}$.
 Set

 By inspection, $\Xi(u)^{\pm 1}$ is given by